1Yahweh spoke to Moses, saying,

 3Outside of the veil of the Testimony in the Tent of Meeting Aaron is to keep it in order from evening to morning before Yahweh continually; it is to be a statute forever throughout your generations.

-4He must keep in order the lamps on the pure gold lampstand before Yahweh continually.
+4He must tend the lamps on the pure gold menorah before Yahweh continually.

 5“You are to take fine flour and bake 12 cakes of it: two tenth parts of an ephah will be in one cake.